MG Software.

 Frequently asked questions

 At the start of every new project or when you plan significant changes to an existing system.
-The document does not need to be perfect at the outset — treat it as a living document that evolves alongside the project.
+The document does not need to be perfect from the outset: treat it as a living document that evolves alongside the project.
+Start with a global overview and add detail as the design progresses.
+Update it with every major architecture decision.

-ADRs are short documents that capture an architecture decision: the context, the problem, the chosen solution, considered alternatives and the consequences.
-They provide a historical overview of why certain choices were made.
+ADRs are short, standardised documents that capture an architecture decision: the context and problem, the chosen solution, considered alternatives and the consequences of the choice.
+They provide a historical overview of why certain choices were made, which is invaluable for future team members or when the context behind a decision has been forgotten.

-Start with a modular monolith unless you have a specific reason for microservices.
-Microservices add complexity in deployment, monitoring and debugging.
-Choose microservices when you need independent scalability, polyglot development or team autonomy.
+Start with a modular monolith unless you have a specific reason for microservices such as independent scalability per domain or autonomous teams.
+Microservices add significant operational complexity in deployment, monitoring, debugging and distributed tracing.
+Choose microservices when the benefits demonstrably outweigh this complexity.

 Get in touch